defano/wyldcard/README.md

 ```

-For example:
+For example, you can navigate to a specific card:

 ```
-go to myCard  -- myCard is a variable holding the name or number of a card go to card 13 -- no effect if there are fewer than 13 cards go 1          -- first card; cards are numbered from 1, not 0 go next go to the third card
+go to myCard  -- myCard is a variable holding the name or number of a card go to card 13 -- no effect if there are fewer than 13 cards go next card go to the third card

 -- Lots of different ways to say the same thing: